 - Title IX: Title IX Coordinator

-- Disability Accommodation Grievance Procedures: Office of Disability Resources
+- Disability Accommodation Grievance Procedures: Office of Accessibility and Accommodations

 - Law Student Complaint Resolution Policy: Director of Law Student Services

 - Anonymous Complaints may be submitted to the Office of the Vice President for Student Affairs and Enrollment Management (VPSAEM).
 The VPSAEM office is not an advocate for any party to a disagreement, but is an advocate for a fair process.
 Acting as a neutral party, the VPSA or his designee will attempt to resolve complaints by directly working with the student and appropriate employees to assure a fair process.
 Complaints that cannot be resolved informally, may be referred to other university officials for resolution.
 A record of a complaint and resolution will be maintained in VPSA office.